Network Granger Causality with Inherent Grouping Structure: Introduction

 \section{Introduction}

-Granger causality \citep{granger69} provides a statistical framework for determining whether a time series $X$ is useful in forecasting another one $Y$, through a series of statistical tests.
-It has found wide applicability in economics, including testing relationships between money and income \citep{sims1972money}, government spending and taxes on economic output \citep{blanchard2002empirical}, stock price and volume \citep{hiemstra1994testing}, etc.

-Extensions involving multiple time series can be handled through analysis of vector autoregressive processes (VAR) \citep{lutkepohl2005new}, which provide a convenient framework for analysis of relationships amongst multiple variables.
-As a result, the Granger causality framework has recently found diverse applications in biological sciences including genetics, bioinformatics and neurosciences to understand the structure of gene regulation, protein-protein interactions and brain circuitry, respectively.
-In these applications, the main goal is to reconstruct a network of interactions amongst the entities involved based on time course data.
+We consider the problem of learning a directed network of interactions among a number of entities from time course data.
+A natural framework to analyze this problem uses the notion of Granger causality \cite{granger69}.
+Originally proposed by C.W.
+Granger this notion provides a statistical framework for determining whether a time series $X$ is useful in forecasting another one $Y$, through a series of statistical tests.
+It has found wide applicability in economics, including testing relationships between money and income \citep{sims1972money}, government spending and taxes on economic output \citep{blanchard2002empirical}, stock price and volume \citep{hiemstra1994testing}, etc. More recently the Granger causal framework has found diverse applications in biological sciences including functional genomics, systems biology and neurosciences to understand the structure of gene regulation, protein-protein interactions and brain circuitry, respectively.

-It should be noted that the concept of Granger causality is based on associations between times series, and only under very stringent conditions, true causal relationships can be inferred \citep{pearl2000causality}.
+It should be noted that the concept of Granger causality is based on associations between time series, and only under very stringent conditions, true causal relationships can be inferred \citep{pearl2000causality}.
 Nonetheless, this framework provides a powerful tool for understanding the interactions among random variables based on time course data.

 Network Granger causality (NGC) extends the notion of Granger causality among two variables to a wider class of $p$ variables.
-More generally if $X_1^t, \ldots, X_p^t$ are $p$ stationary time series, with $\mathbf{X^t} = (X_1^t, \ldots, X_p^t)'$, we consider the class of models
+Such extensions involving multiple time series are handled through the analysis of vector autoregressive processes (VAR) \citep{lutkepohl2005new}.
+Specifically, for $p$ stationary time series $X_1^t, \ldots, X_p^t$, with $\mathbf{X^t} = (X_1^t, \ldots, X_p^t)'$, one considers the class of models